UdaySMukherjee/IOT-Smoke-Alarm/README.md

 Test the System: Simulate smoke to test the alarm and ensure the email notification is sent.

 Contact:
-If you have any questions or need further assistance, please open an issue or contact us through [](usmtechlab@gmail.com).
+If you have any questions or need any more help, please open an issue or contact us through [gmail](usmtechlab@gmail.com).

-Don't forget to star this repository if you found it useful and subscribe to our YouTube Channel [](https://youtu.be/aTRf1TGY8rM) for more DIY tech projects!
+Don't forget to star this repository if you found it useful and subscribe to our YouTube Channel [USMTechLabs](https://youtu.be/aTRf1TGY8rM) for more DIY tech projects!